krooq/gavinrossiter.dev/public/posts/xml_vs_json.md

 This means XML can be extended to create domain specific languages via a schema (XSD).

 It would be inaccurate to say that JSON is less powerful than XML (or vice versa), without extra tools their representation power is equivalent.

-So lets talk about how they represent data.
+So lets quickly talk about how they represent data.

-Both utilize a **tree** structure to encode relationships between objects.
+Both utilize a **tree** structure to encode relationships between objects and both contain elements with a recursive structure.
-Both contain elements with a recursive structure but their element types differ slightly:
+However they differ in the format of their elements:

 <br>**JSON**